AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-search-cannot-search-proj-by-ref-number.md

 ---
-title: "Search: Cannot search projects by reference number" description:When a user attempts to search for an existing project using its reference number, the search does not return the project.
+title: "Search: Cannot search projects by reference number"
+description: When a user attempts to search for an existing project using its reference number, the search does not return the project.
 ---

 # Search: Cannot search projects by reference number